 We recommend giving the card a nickname, such as [Payer vCard] to make sure you don’t accidentally charge it before you intend to.

 After adding the card to your client’s file, we recommend creating an Other appointment type on your calendar for 10 business days out as a reminder to charge the full amount listed on the vCard.
 To do this:

 - Choose Other as the appointment type

-- Give the event a title to remind yourself to process the client's vCard and set the date and time to 10 business days after the card was added
+- Set the date and time to 10 business days after the card was added

 - Click Done

 After the 10 business days pass, the pre-authorization amount of $1.00 will fall off the card, and you can charge the card for the full amount.
 To do this: